Indonesian language: Other loan words

-Modern Indonesian draws many of its words from foreign sources, there are many synonyms.
+Modern Indonesian draws many of its words from foreign sources; there are many synonyms.
 For example, Indonesian has three words for "book", i.e. pustaka (from Sanskrit), kitab (from Arabic) and buku (from Dutch boek); however, each has a slightly different meaning.
 A pustaka is often connected with ancient wisdom or sometimes with esoteric knowledge.
 A derived form, perpustakaan means a library.
 A kitab is usually a religious scripture or a book containing moral guidance.
 The Indonesian words for the Bible and Gospel are Alkitab and Injil, both directly derived from Arabic.
 The book containing the penal code is also called the kitab.
 Buku is the most common word for books.

 There are direct borrowings from various other languages of the world, such as karaoke (from カラオケ) from Japanese, and ebi (from えび) which means dried shrimp.
 Many words that originally are adopted through the Dutch language today however often are mistaken as English due to the similarity in the Germanic nature of both languages.
 In some cases the words are replaced by English language through globalization: although the word arbei (aardbei) still literally means strawberry in Indonesian, today the usage of the word stroberi is more common.
 Greek words such as demokrasi (from δημοκρατία dēmokratía), filosofi, filsafat (both from φιλοσοφία philosophia), mitos (from μῦθος mythos) came through Dutch, Arabic and Portuguese respectively.

-It is notable that some of the loanwords that exist in both Indonesian and Malaysian languages are different in spelling and pronunciation mainly due to how they derived their origins: Malaysian utilises words that reflect the English usage (as used by its former colonial power, the British), while Indonesian uses a Latinate form reflected in the Dutch usage (e.g. aktiviti (Malaysian) vs. aktivitas (Indonesian), universiti (Malaysian) vs. universitas (Indonesian)).
+It is notable that some of the loanwords that exist in both Indonesian and Malaysian languages are different in spelling and pronunciation mainly due to how they derived their origins: Malaysian utilises words that reflect the English usage (as used by its former colonial power, the British), while Indonesian uses a Latinate form (e.g. aktiviti (Malaysian) vs. aktivitas (Indonesian), universiti (Malaysian) vs. universitas (Indonesian)).